swiftlang/swift-evolution/proposals/0311-task-locals.md

 syncPrintRequestID()         // prints: no-request-id
 ```

-The `withLocal` operation is executed synchronously, and no additional tasks are created to execute them.
+The `withValue` operation is executed synchronously, and no additional tasks are created to execute them.

 It is also possible to bind the same key multiple times while executing in the same task.
 This can be thought of the most recent binding shadowing the previous one, like this: